 A quiet, emotional film, Boys does well to capture some of the key experiences of closeted life, oftentimes through the use of nonverbal cues between Sieger and Marc.
 Many straight viewers might miss the seemingly subtle nuances, but gay viewers will be hard pressed to miss some of the quintessential closeted gay moments.
 Review our Gay Themed Films Here

-Read our Essential Opinion on Boys
+Read our Film Review Boys